pmaji/crypto-whale-watching-app/README.md

 While this project has grown in popularity a great deal as of late, there is still much to be done.
 Below is a summary of the main needs that we have presently with which anyone can assist (this is a community project after all!):

-1. Donations needed for host-fees and development work (presently raising money for AWS migration)
+1. Donations needed for host-fees and development work (presently raising money for AWS migration):

      1. **ETH donations address: 0xDB63E1e60e644cE55563fB62f9F2Fc97B751bc49**